Virtual Consultations504-447-6000

 What Is Spousal Impoverishment?

 When addressing income earned by spouses, a rule known as the Minimum Monthly Maintenance Needs Allowance (MMMNA) will apply.
 A spouse who applies for Medicaid may transfer some of the income they receive to the non-applicant spouse.
-The MMMNA is more particularly discussed in this website under the section on Qualifications for Medicaid Long-Term Care Benefits.
+Learn more about the MMMNA on our page about Qualifications for Medicaid Long-Term Care Benefits.

 States calculate the CSRA in different ways.
-Some states, the majority, use the one-half deduction approach in calculating the CSRA.
-The CSRA in such states ranges from a minimum CSRA of $29,724 to a maximum of $148,620 (as of 2023).
+The majority of states use a "one-half deduction" approach to calculate the CSRA.
+The CSRA in these states may ranges from a minimum CSRA of $32,532 to a maximum of $16,60 (as of 2026).
 Other states, like Louisiana, use a straight deduction using the maximum federal CSRA.
-Contact a Certified Medicaid Planner like Gary Brown to check the CSRA for your state.
+A Certified Medicaid Planner like Gary Brown can help yyou determine the CSRA for your state.

-Both methods of calculation use a defined particular date called the "snapshot date" to count the assets in determining Medicaid eligibility.
-The snapshot date is determined by the state Medicaid eligibility manual.
+Both methods of calculation use a defined date called the "snapshot date" to count assets when determining Medicaid eligibility.
+The snapshot date is determined by the state's Medicaid eligibility manual.
 As a general rule, the snapshot date is the first day of entry into a nursing home (in the circumstance where there is no hospital admission preceding the nursing home admission) where the stay lasts 30 consecutive days OR the date the patient first was admitted to the hospital for a hospital stay that immediately precedes a transfer to a nursing home.

 As discussed previously, during the initial asset calculation (on the snapshot date) and the initial application for Medicaid, all assets are considered to be owned by the couple as a whole, regardless of who actually owns them or in whose name they are titled.
-Anything either spouse has any ownership interest in is fair game in determining the amount of resources of the Medicaid applicant.
+Anything either spouse has any ownership interest in is fair game when determining the resources of the Medicaid applicant.

 Contact Our Orleans Parish Medicaid Planning Lawyer for Spousal Impoverishment